What Is The Cosmological Argument?

 To put this quite simple, the cosmological argument is to prove that the universe was caused by some agent that was neither part of the universe nor itself was caused.

-Leibniz once ask this question, “why is there something rather than nothing?” in which the cosmological argument try to to give a cogent, reasonable answer.
+Leibniz once ask this question, “why is there something rather than nothing?” in which the cosmological argument try to to give a cogent, and reasonable answer.

 Three Types of Cosmological Arguments